Scrap Mechanic: Challenge mode

+Plot

+The survival backstory depicts the setting of the game.
 It portrays a robot maintenance mechanic that has been sent to an agricultural planet which supplies food to the metropolitan planets.
 The crew has been tasked to maintain fully autonomous farming robots which overrun the planet.
 However, as the spacecraft comes in for a landing it loses control and crashes.
 The mechanic survives the impact however becomes stranded and finds out the robots working in the fields have become hostile and start attacking the mechanics.
 The goal is now to survive on the planet, using the mechanics quick thinking, creativity and environment as an advantage to stay alive from the savage robots.

-As the game is still in development, more story elements are expected to be revealed over time.

-Engine
+Development

 Scrap Mechanic formerly used the OGRE rendering engine, which stands for Object-Oriented Graphics Rendering Engine.
-It was used alongside a custom plugin named Bullet, which is an external physics engine responsible for all of the physics calculations in Scrap Mechanic.
+It was used alongside a custom plugin named Bullet, which is an external physics engine responsible for all of the physics calculations.

-However, the engine was changed with the first major update, being version 0.2.0 (otherwise known as the Winter Update).
-As mentioned in Devblog 8, the new in-house rendering engine had been in development since August and was made to fix numerous bugs, mostly related to certain integrated Intel cards, which some players had issues with.
+However, the engine was changed with the first major update.
+The new in-house rendering engine had been in development since August and was made to fix numerous bugs, mostly related to certain integrated Intel cards, which some players had issues with.

 Reception

 Angus Morrison of PC Gamer compared the game to Minecraft, noting that in the context of the latter's lack of mechanical building conditions, the game might be attractive to players who like to build mechanics.

-Nathan Grayson of Kotaku said that the game "striked him as a game intrepid builders won’t tire of anytime soon," and claimed that he was looking forward to seeing what comes of it.
+Nathan Grayson of Kotaku said that the game "struck him as a game intrepid builders won't tire of anytime soon," and claimed that he was looking forward to seeing what comes of it, Curtis Pyke of MGN called the game "a farming simulator meets tower defense game".